Lucia Aniello: Current work

-the category of “Outstanding Directorial Achievement in Comedy Series.”
-The series also took home two Golden Globe Awards for “Best Musical or Comedy TV Series” and “Best Television Actress in a Musical or Comedy”.
-Hacks was honored as one of the “Outstanding Television Programs of the Year” at the American Film Institute Awards and won a 2022 Peabody Award.
-Season 1 of Hacks also received various award nominations at the Screen Actors Guild Awards, Critics Choice Awards, Producers Guild of America Awards, and the Gotham Awards, among others.
+In 2023, Aniello directed the Apple holiday commercial “Fuzzy Feelings” which won “Best Commercial” at the 2024 Emmy Awards.

-In its second season, Hacks received 17 Emmy nominations and 3 wins, including “Outstanding Lead Actress In A Comedy Series,” “Outstanding Guest Actress In A Comedy Series” and “Outstanding Contemporary Costumes.”
-The series won a Writers Guild of America Award in the "Episodic Comedy" category, and was honored as one of the “Outstanding Television Programs of the Year” at the American Film Institute Awards for its second consecutive year.
-Jean Smart also won a Critics Choice Award for “Best Actress in a Comedy Series” for her second consecutive year.
-The series was nominated for three Golden Globe Awards, two Writers Guild of America Awards, two Screen Actors Guild Awards, and a Producers Guild of America Award, among numerous others.
+In May 2020, it was announced that Aniello would be showrunning and directing the HBO Max show Hacks, starring Jean Smart.
+Hacks, co-created with Downs, ran for 5 seasons and concluded in 2026.

-More recently, Aniello and Paul W. Downs signed a deal with Warner Bros.
+As of 2021, Aniello and Paul W. Downs signed a deal with Warner Bros.
 Television.

 Personal life

 Aniello resides in Los Angeles with her husband and comedic partner Paul W. Downs, with whom she co-wrote Rough Night.
 After having their wedding delayed for 16 months due to the COVID-19 pandemic, Aniello and Downs got married in a September 2021 intimate ceremony in Italy.
 A week later, they publicly announced their wedding at the 73rd Primetime Emmy Awards during Aniello's acceptance speech after winning the award for Outstanding Directing for a Comedy Series.
 They have a son, born in 2022.